-A Nursery Class is housed in a separate building within the school campus.
-The Nursery Class is staffed by an Early Years Officer and 3 Nursery Nurses.
-Children are allocated either a morning, afternoon or full day placement.
+A Nursery Class is housed in an adjoining building within the school campus.
+The Nursery Class is staffed by an Early Years Officer, five Nursery Nurses and two Pupil Support Workers and is built to accommodate 30 children in the morning and up to 30 children in the afternoon.
+Children are allocated either a morning or an afternoon placement, or can attend two full nursery days.
+The nursery currently operates under the model of the 52 working week year, closing for public holidays only.

-The School Day
+The Primary School Day